Skip to content

 client = AIRefinery(api_key=api_key)

-# Fetch agent task metrics for a specific session
+# Query agent task metrics filtered by project and session

 response = client.metrics.query(